-- (1) 1995 results reflect the change in method of accounting for student loan income.
-The effect of the change increased net income by \$151 million and earnings per common share by \$2.23.
-On a pro forma basis, assuming the method of accounting for student loan income was applied retroactively prior to 1992, net income would increase by \$17 million (\$.22 per common share), \$13 million (\$.15 per common share), and \$8 million (\$.09 per common share) for the years ended December 31, 1994, 1993, and 1992, respectively. - (2) Core earnings is defined as Sallie Mae's net income less the after-tax effect of floor revenues, the cumulative effect of accounting changes and other one-time charges.
+- (1) Previously reported results for the years ended December 31, 1995, 1994, 1993, and 1992 have been restated to retroactively reflect the recognition of student loan income as earned (See Note 2 to the Consolidated Financial Statements).
+The restatement resulted in the elimination of the previously reported 1995 cumulative effect of the change in accounting method of \$130 million (\$1.93 per common share) and an increase to previously reported net income of \$17 million (\$.22 per common share), \$13 million (\$.15 per common share), and \$8 million (\$.09 per common share) for the years ended December 31, 1994, 1993, and 1992, respectively. - (2) Core earnings is defined as Sallie Mae's net income less the after-tax effect of floor revenues and other one-time charges.
 Management believes that these measures, which are not measures under generally accepted accounting principles (GAAP), are important because they depict Sallie Mae's earnings before the effects of one time events such as floor revenues which are largely outside of Sallie Mae's control.
 Management believes that core earnings as defined, while not necessarily comparable to other companies use of similar terminology, provide for meaningful period to period comparisons as a basis for analyzing trends in Sallie Mae's student loan operations. - (3) At December 31, 1996, 1995 and 1994, stockholders' equity reflects the addition to stockholders' equity of \$349 million, \$371 million, and \$300 million, respectively, net of tax, of unrealized gains on certain investments recognized pursuant to the adoption of FAS No. 115, "Accounting for Certain Investments in Debt and Equity Securities."